polterguy/polterguy.github.io/tutorials/lambda/index.md

 **Notice** - Hyperlambda _is_ first and foremost an orchastration programming language.
-This implies that some things are much easier to achieve, typically _"orhastration code"_ - While other things are more difficult to achieve, which includes branching, looping, and more traditional programming constructs.
+This implies that some things are much easier to achieve, typically _"orchestration code"_ - While other things are more difficult to achieve, which includes branching, looping, and more traditional programming constructs.
 Sometimes you still want to use Hyperlambda for such code, due to